Skip to content

 Site identified

 We have identified an area of the wider estate to create more access to green space.
 It is located on a separate part of the estate, to the east of Attingham’s main site.
-The new site will provide an outdoor base and, via a network of multi-use trails for walking, cycling, running, and other outdoor activities.
+The new site would provide an outdoor base and, via a network of multi-use trails for walking, cycling, running, and other outdoor activities.
 With a history including Romans, the evolution of farming and World War II airfield stories, the landscape is an interesting space for visitors to explore.

 Community focus